 The university also welcomed its first cohort for the new Stem Scholars Program.
 In January, NWU was awarded a grant from the National Science Foundation for $649,863 — one of the largest federal grants awarded to the university.
 The grant provided scholarships to seven first-year students who will major in a STEM field.
 Funding will also assist with special programming, mentoring, and travel costs for undergraduate research presentations throughout the students’ academic careers at NWU.

 Other highlights for the 2017-2018 academic year include:

 - This year’s first-year students come from 19 states.

 - Enrollment in the MBA program and the MSN-MBA degree continues to grow.
 Many NWU undergraduate alumni are enrolling in the MBA program with alumni making up 35 percent of the program’s enrollment.
-NWU offers three graduate degrees — MBA, MSN, MSN/MBA joint degree and an M.Ed with a fourth graduate program, a master of social work degree (MSW) to launch in fall 2019.
+NWU offers three graduate degrees — MBA, MSN, MSN/MBA joint degree and an M.Ed.

 - Transfer student enrollment remains steady with over 40 percent of the transfer students coming from SCC-Lincoln.
 NWU is working closely with SCC-Lincoln to explore further partnerships.

 - NWU welcomed 13 new faculty in psychology, business, accounting, nursing, religion, history, theatre, physics, Spanish, and music.